Gerapy/Gerapy/README.md

 After the installation, you need to do these things below to run Gerapy server:

-If you have installed Gerapy successfully, you can use command 'gerapy'.
+If you have installed Gerapy successfully, you can use command `gerapy`.
 If not, check the installation.

 First use this command to initialize the workspace: